 All transactions tested had the proper documentation.
-The District Attorney and financial director review all credit card and fuel card statements, then the financial director prepares the statements and the District Attorney initiates the checks.
-The District Attorney, financial director, or office administrator sign all the checks (2 signatures required), The District Attorney is an authorized card holder on several of the cards.
+The District Attorney and office manager review all statements, then the office manager prepares the statements and then initiates the checks and the District Attorney signs the checks.
+The District Attorney is an authorized card holder on the debit card.